 What is Ash Reshteh?

 Ash Reshteh also know as Ashe Reshteh is a delicious Iranian thick soup made of onion, chickpeas, pinto beans, lentils, herbs and noodles that is served with kashk (yogurt whey) and piles of fried onion and a drizzle of mint oil.
 You can find it in different restaurants in the US and in Iran, it’s sold at shops that sell different types of Ash.
 How cool is that?
 We have shops that only sell soup and they’re my favorite, especially the ones that have creamy, delicious Ash Reshteh.
+Like ghormeh sabzi (Persian herb stew) and Khoresh Karafs (Persian celery stew), Ash reshteh is also made mainly with herbs such as spinach, parsley and cilantro.

 Ash Reshteh is also commonly cooked on the thirteenth day of the new year called Sizdeh Be Dar.
 It’s best when it’s shared with many others.
 Don’t ask me why, it just feels right when Ash Reshteh is eaten with more than five people.
 Trust me, some food is better when served to a large crowd.
 This Persian noodle soup is usually served in a large bowl and everyone will take as much as they want.